DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 A player that approaches the orb can hear many voices whispering the following phrases:

-* “His gaze burns upon us.”
+* "His gaze burns upon us."
-* “The Darklord’s eyes are always watching.”
+* "The Darklord's eyes are always watching."

-Additionally, that player’s shadow begins to writhe and twist, its edges growing tattered and blurred as it lashes erratically across the floor.
-A player who touches the orb feels as though a “dark, ancient evil” has suddenly turned its eye upon them.
+Additionally, that player's shadow begins to writhe and twist, its edges growing tattered and blurred as it lashes erratically across the floor.
+A player who touches the orb feels as though a "dark, ancient evil" has suddenly turned its eye upon them.

 If the orb is removed from its position, the ashen **shadows** upon the walls begin to stir.
-Each round, up to two of the shadows “awaken,” swooping across the walls.
+Each round, up to two of the shadows "awaken," swooping across the walls.
 As they awaken, they murmur and moan the following phrases:

-* “Begone from this place!”
+* "Begone from this place!"
-* “Look not upon us.”
+* "Look not upon us."
-* “Return the Darklord’s offering!”
+* "Return the Darklord's offering!"

 Once all shadows have awoken, they attack, with each shadow preferring to target a different player.
 If the orb is returned to its place on the statue, the shadows return to their original positions and become dormant once more.

 > [!combat]- **Balancing the Shadows**
 > This combat encounter is a **crushing** encounter against a party of five 2nd-level players, and will consume approximately 131% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of shadows to three.
 > * ***Four Players.*** Reduce the number of shadows to four.
 > * ***Six Players.*** Increase the number of shadows to six.

-If the players approach the door leading to [[#Cult Leader’s Den]], read:
+If the players approach the door leading to [[#Cult Leader's Den]], read:

 <div class="description">
 <p>This old wooden door is covered in ancient red stains.</p>